programster/dockerized-laravel-9/README.md

 ## Services

 ### PostgreSQL
 This codebase is set up to deploy and use a PostgreSQL database.
-MySQL and MariaDB is more commonly used in the PHP world but I find the PostgreSQL has too many useful features to be ignored.
+MySQL and MariaDB are more commonly used in the PHP world, but I find the PostgreSQL has too many useful features to be ignored.
 Primarily:

  * [Native UUID type](https://www.postgresql.org/docs/9.1/datatype-uuid.html)
  * [Parallel queries](https://blog.programster.org/postgresql-parallel-queries).